SvenLieber/website/content/en/authors/admin/_index.md

 Currently I am a data manager at the Royal Library of Belgium (KBR) where I am working in the research and innovation department, mainly at the [BELTRANS](https://www.kbr.be/en/projects/beltrans) research project.

+I am a curious person and see myself as a [Knowledge Scientist](https://www.knowledgescientist.org/).
+Someone who reads into a topic or problem, analyzes data and subsequently devises and applies solutions.
+This includes communicating results using both technical and social skills.

+Via this website I share blog posts and resources related to my publications and presentations.
+For a update on my work and topics around Knowledge Graphs, FAIR data, Linked Data and Open Science, please consider subscribing to my weekly newsletter [**FAIR Data Digest**](https://sven-lieber.org/en/newsletter/)!